jessMechanic/computercraft-image-converter/README.md

 4. move the resulting file together with the "draw.lua" to a computercraft computer via file browser or pastbin
 5. run the script with argument of the file name

-(running draw.lua will print the current screens display)
+(running draw.lua will print the current screens size)

 ### for example
   draw.lua img0.exe